yorickpeterse/yorickpeterse.com/source/index.html.md

 My GPG public key is [EB691AC9][gpg-key] registered using Email address yorick@yorickpeterse.com.
 Other keys registered on my name are no longer in use.

-## Free And Open Source Software
+## Free And open-source software

 A non-exhaustive list of the Free and Open Source Software projects that I work on or have worked on in the past:

-* [Inko][inko]: a gradually typed, object-oriented programming language focusing on concurrency and safety; inspired by Ruby, Smalltalk, Erlang and Rust.
+* [Inko][inko]: a statically typed, object-oriented programming language focusing on concurrency and safety; inspired by Ruby, Smalltalk, Erlang and Rust.
+* [GitLab][gitlab]: a complete CI/CD toolchain in a single application.
 * [Oga][oga]: an XML/HTML parser for Ruby with XPath and CSS support.
 * [ruby-ll][ruby-ll]: an LL(1) parser generator for Ruby.
 * [ruby-lint][ruby-lint]: a static code analysis tool for Ruby.